 However, opening your own business can be daunting, and you might be wondering just how to become a self-employed accountant.
 Let’s take a look at the best steps you can take towards realising your dream with the support of the right accounting qualification and knowhow.

 The AAT (Association of Accounting Technicians) qualification is the minimum required for a qualified accountant.
 It’s popular with those without any previous formal qualifications, as an entry route to becoming an accountant.

-Upon a completion of AAT level 4, you are able to join AAT as a member in practice (MIP), and can offer your services as a bookkeeper.
+Upon a completion of AAT Level 4 Professional Diploma, you are able to join AAT as a member in practice (MIP), and can offer your services as an accountant.
 As your skills and experience expand, you can add more services like taxation, payroll, VAT and accounts preparation to your offering.

-The AAT qualification covers pretty much everything you need to know for professional bookkeeping.
+The AAT qualification covers pretty much everything you need to know for professional accounting.
 If you are hoping to offer a broader accounting service, though, you will need to look at ACCA.

 ACCA (the Association of Chartered Certified Accountants) is one of only two qualifications that allow you to legally sign off accounts for organisations around the world.
 If you have previously studied AAT, some of the material corresponds, offering you exemptions from the first three papers of ACCA.